Q: What do combat robots do and what are they good for?

 - You'll get a dated list of archived 'snapshots' for that site you can click up.

-Q: Where can I find the combat record for insert combat robot name here?
+Q: Where can I find the combat record for insert robot name here?

 A. Complete combat records for North American robots can be found at BotRank.
 Enter the robot's name, then click on its 'history' link.

 Full tournament trees for the major robot competitions can be found at the Team Run Amok tournament results webpage.

-Q: What ever happened to obscure old robot that fought only once and lost?
+Q: What ever happened to some obscure old robot that fought only once and lost?

 A: More than 4000 robots have fought in organized combat events in North America alone.
 Most of these robots have uninteresting stories -- they were built, they fought, they lost, and their builders moved on.
 We have very little interest in most of these obscure robots, but if you are interested and willing to dig thru old website archives and combat records, see the two questions immediately above.